 SSH Access Setup

-Note: you can use a site-to-site VPN via IPSEC, or use the onsite Agilicus Secure Exposed Agent for each pool of servers.
+Note: you can use a site-to-site VPN via IPSEC, or use the onsite Agilicus Connector for each pool of servers.
 These instructions assume the latter.

 Your Organisation lets you setup your identity providers, your DNS name (CNAME), and control your users.